OfficeDev/Office-365-SDK-for-iOS/README.md

   #import <office365_directory_sdk/office365_directory_sdk.h>
   ```

-4. You'll also need to set up [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-objc) to handle authentication.
-See their repo and our samples to help you get OAuth access tokens.
+4. You'll also need to set up ADAL to handle authentication.
+See the [ADAL repo](https://github.com/AzureAD/azure-activedirectory-library-for-objc) and our samples (below) to help you get OAuth access tokens.

 5. Set up the dependency resolver.
   Once you have your token, you'll use it to configure your dependency resolver.
 A typical implementation follows.